TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

    If ``gather()`` is *cancelled*, all submitted awaitables (that have not completed yet) are also *cancelled*.

-   If any Task or Future from the *aws* sequence is *cancelled*, it is treated as if it raised :exc:`CancelledError` -- the ``gather()`` call is **not** cancelled in this case.
+   If any Task or Future kutoka the *aws* sequence is *cancelled*, it is treated as if it raised :exc:`CancelledError` -- the ``gather()`` call is **not** cancelled in this case.
 This is to prevent the cancellation of one submitted Task/Future to cause other